 Independent Status | Free Application for Federal Student Aid (FAFSA)

-The College Cost Reduction and Access Act (CCRAA) of 2007 includes provisions to make undergraduate and graduate education more affordable for aspiring social-impact professionals.
-It also establishes that unaccompanied homeless youth qualify as independent students for purposes of federal financial aid.
-In addition to the CCRAA, various other national-level supports are available for college-bound students experiencing homelessness, including fee waivers for Advanced Placement exams, college entrance exams, and college application fees.
+Unaccompanied homeless youth qualify as independent students for purposes of federal financial aid.
+Other supports available include fee waivers for Advanced Placement exams, college entrance exams and college application fees.

 - Provide the following information